Esterni/pyracing/docs/methods.md

 ### season_standings()
-Returns the championship point standings of a series.
+Returns a list of [SeasonStandings objects](datapoints.md#seasonstandings) each representing a driver in the championship point standings of a series.
 This is the same data found in /statsseries.jsp.

 | Args/Kwargs                                                 | Description                                                                                                                                                        |
 | :---------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------- |